zhoupgit/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 ### tls

 Decide whether or not to enable the TLS (Transport Layer Security) protocol when establishing the connection to Loki.
 Defaults to true.

-### tenant_id

-Set the tenant ID for Loki communication, which is disabled by default.
-The tenant ID is required to interact with Loki running in [multi-tenant mode](/docs/loki/latest/operations/multi-tenancy/).

 ## [analytics.summaries]